Registered Manager: Marie Goodwin

 The expert team of clinicians, therapists and rehabilitation assistants ensure that residents receive the very best care that ensures they achieve their goals.
 Unique to 1 Sewardstone Close team is Charlie, a pet therapy dog who actually lives full time in the home with the residents, supporting their rehabilitation goals whilst being a much-loved member of the family.

 OverallRead overall summary

 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection was planned to check whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

 This inspection took place on 6 November 2018 and was unannounced.
 The inspection team consisted of one inspector, an assistant inspector and a specialist advisor who had experience of caring for people with complex nursing needs.
 On 6 November 2018 the inspectors were accompanied by an expert by experience.
 An expert by experience is a person who has personal experience of caring for people who have complex nursing needs.

 We reviewed the information we held about the service including safeguarding alerts and other notifications.
 This refers specifically to incidents, events and changes the registered provider and manager are required to notify us about by law.

 We used the Short Observational Framework for Inspection (SOFI).
 SOFI is a way of observing care to help us understand the experience of people who could not talk with us.

-We reviewed nine peopleâs care plans and care records.
-We looked at the serviceâs staff support records for six members of staff.
-We also looked at the serviceâs arrangements for the management of medicines, complaints, compliments and safeguarding information and quality monitoring and audit information.
+We reviewed five peopleâs care plans and care records.
+We looked at the serviceâs staff support records for four members of staff.
+We also looked at the serviceâs arrangements for the management of medicines, safeguarding, complaints and compliments information and their governance procedures.